- Weight training

 Jenna Bellamy follows a similar program.
 For her contest diet, she takes in no carbs for two days, and on her third day, she enjoys a sweet potato.
 She proudly relates, “Using this system, I dropped my body fat and didn’t seem to lose any muscle.”
 The best starting point is to limit starchy carbs to one small serving a day, increase your level of fibrous carbs and try to only eat carbs in a meal along with protein, some fat, and fiber.
 Both limits serving size of the starches and diminishes the effect how calories are store for energy.

 For those of you with less than sterling willpower, use the 3 “F’s” to make dieting less the battle of will!
 By consuming multiple servings of fiber, healthy fats and lots of water, you can reduce your daily calorie intake without ever feeling hungry.

-Fiber is a true wonder.
-It slows digestion and improves the absorption of nutrients.
-This increases satiety and the feeling of fullness from a meal.
-High fiber intake also increases intestinal motility and increases immune function.
+Fiber is a real wonder.
+It slows digestion and improves the absorption of nutrients increases satiety and the feeling of fullness from a meal.
+High fiber intake also increases intestinal motility and enhances immune function.
 Fiber is high in antioxidant (cancer-fighting) nutrients.

 Increasing fiber is as simple as taking in two or three daily servings of salad, spinach salad, or steamed cruciferous vegetables (broccoli, cauliflower, Brussels sprouts, green beans and asparagus).
 You can also add 1-2 daily servings of Metamucil, Udo’s Choice or Metagenics Ultrafiber.
 Dietary fats are essential.
 Consuming a right amount of mono and polyunsaturated fats have many significant benefits including increased energy, stronger immune system, decreased the risk of cardiovascular disease, improved brain function (mood, intelligence, behavior, and vision), reduced inflammation, appetite suppression and enhanced digestion.